 VIDEO: Former East Baton Rouge DA who lead prosecution against Derrick Todd Lee speaks about the case

-Former East Baton Rouge D.A.
-John Sinquefield lead the prosecution against Derrick Todd Lee, helping to secure a guilty verdict and death sentence.
+Former East Baton Rouge assistant D.A.
+John Sinquefield led the prosecution against Derrick Todd Lee, helping to secure a guilty verdict and death sentence.

 He sat down with Bess Casserleigh on Monday for a interview.